-All sophomore design students are required to have a laptop by the start of Fall Quarter 2016.
+All sophomore design students are required to have a laptop by the start of Fall Quarter 2019.
 For students who are purchasing a laptop for the first time, we strongly recommend an Apple laptop over a PC machine.
 Members of the professional design community work almost exclusively on Apple machines.

-Software Requirements for 2016–2017 School Year
+Software Requirements for 2019–2020 School Year

-Along with the Adobe Font Folio package, design students should use a font management program such as Font Book (free, built into OSX), Linotype Explorer (used in the SOACC) or Extensis Suitcase.
-This must also be installed before the Winter 2015 quarter starts.
-Note: the products are not available for PC machines.
+Design students should use a font management program such as Font Book (free, built into OSX), Linotype FontExplorer X or Extensis Suitcase.
+This must also be installed before Winter quarter 2020 starts.

 Microsoft Office is available for all UW students for free as part of the UW STF program.
 Details are available at: http://www.washington.edu/uware/